visum-summerschool/visum-competition2021/README.md

 ### [Optional] How to test your model on the validation split
 The steps described in the previous section allow you to train your model and test it on some test queries (taken from the provided data) located in ```home/master/dataset/test```.
 However, you might want to test the model on the validation split created in step 2.
-To do so, consider the modified 6th and 7th steps:
+To do so, consider the following steps:

+1. run ```python3 generate_test_queries.py```to generate queries from your validation split
-6. test your model with ```python3 test.py -t processed_data/valid```
+2. test your model with ```python3 test.py -t processed_data/valid```
-7. evaluate your model by running ```python3 evaluate.py preds.csv processed_data/valid/solutions.csv```
+3. evaluate your model by running ```python3 evaluate.py preds.csv processed_data/valid/solutions.csv```